emaloney/MBDataEnvironment/README.md

 <Include file="landing.xml"/>
 ```

-The `<Include>` tag requires a value for the `file` attribute, while the `if` is optional:

-* The `file` attribute must specify the name of the MBML file being included.

-* If present, the value of the `if` attribute will be evaluated as a boolean expression, and the file will be included only if the expression evaluates to `true`.

-In the example above, the `onboarding.xml` file will be included only if the value of the `$isFirstLaunch` variable evaluates to `true` in a boolean context, while the `landing.xml` file is included unconditionally.
+According to the declarations above, the `onboarding.xml` file will be included only if the value of `$isFirstLaunch` evaluates to `true` in a boolean context, while the `landing.xml` file is included unconditionally.
 And if `onboarding.xml` *is* included, any declarations contained within will be processed before any declarations from `landing.xml`.

 #### Variables

-The `<Var>` tag can be used to declare values for Mockingbird variables.
+The `<Var>` tag is used to declare values for Mockingbird variables.

 Three types of variable declarations are possible:

 * *Concrete* — A *variable name* is associated with an Objective-C object instance, which represents the concrete variable's *value*.
-A concrete variable's value is set when its declaration is processed.
+A concrete variable's initial value is set when its declaration is processed.

 * *Singleton* — A *variable name* is associated with a class method that returns a singleton object instance.
 The object returned by that method represents the singleton variable's *value*.
-A singleton variable's value is set when its declaration is processed.
+A singleton variable's value is set once, when its declaration is processed.

 * *Dynamic* — A *variable name* is associated with a Mockingbird expression.
 Whenever the variable is referenced, the associated expression is evaluated, and the value it yields represents the dynamic variable's *value*.